ECCC-CCCS/CCCS-data-standards/CCCS-data-standards.md

 ### Scientific Integrity
 The data must be associated with documentation that:
 1. Provides scientific justification of methods used to develop the data.
-This cannot be a self-referential statement.
 It must include at a minimum:
    1. A comparison of the methods against other contemporary/similar methods and approaches
    1. An assessment of the methods against fundamental scientific theory and understanding;
    1. An objective critique of the strengths and weaknesses of the methods;